The US trade relationship with China is one-sided and unfair, in favor of China.

 I believe our problem is more drastic than that, and drastic problems require drastic solutions.
 As can be seen by the following pie chart, there are many candidate departments/agencies for cutting or abolishing altogether in the federal government.
 It simply should not be difficult.

-Another part of Step Two that I advocate is a constitutional amendment to cap federal spending at a percentage of GDP.
-The interest alone on our debt is over 6% of our budget (I know, what budget?), $248 billion a year, and growing.
-That is ridiculous!
+Another part of Step Two that I advocate is a constitutional amendment to cap federal spending as a percentage of GDP.
+The interest alone on our debt is over 6% of our budget (I know, what budget?), $248 billion a year, and growing, projected to be nearly $500 billion and 10% of the federal budget in 2020.
+That is stupid!
 We are paying over $800 per year per American just to service our debt.
-It is unnecessary, criminal even.
+It is unnecessary and will continue to grow if we do not cut federal spending.
 If we don’t pay attention to what is happening in Europe, as those countries approach bankruptcy, then we will surely follow.

 We can fix this.
 We simply have to stop being stupid!